MauriceAmon/Heimdalls-eye/README.md

 * Heimdall's Eye doesn't use any external frameworks to realize the Object-Relational Mapping (ORM).
 * The application makes use of the Unit-Of-Work-Pattern for all Database transactions.

-I'll provide additional information regaarding the architecture of the software in the future.
+I'll provide additional information regarding the architecture of the software in the future.

 ## Overview